AbdullahAsendar/GaSubtle/README.md

 You can build the project by executing `mvn clean install`

 ## Launch
-You can run the tool by executing `java -jar HOM-GA-x.x.x-SNAPSHOT.jar`
+You can run the tool by executing `java -jar GaSubtle-x.x.x-SNAPSHOT.jar`

 ## License
 GNU General Public License v3.0